LET'S TALK PREP

-For information regarding specific costs and insurance plans, please contact us at 225-655-6422.
+For information about PrEP or regarding specific costs and insurance plans, please call or text us at 225-505-2933.

 LET'S GET TOGETHER

 Schedule an appointment to achieve the brighter future that Open Health envisions for you by filling out the form below.
 Please feel free to include any further questions or concerns you have regarding PrEP or Open Health Care Clinic and someone will respond to you shortly.